 Future Spectrum Allocations.
 In 2010, the FCC released its National Broadband Plan, which indicates that the FCC will seek to allocate 300 to 500 MHz of additional spectrum below 2.5 GHz over the next 5 to 10 years to meet a perceived need for additional spectrum to support the provision of wireless broadband services.
 To that end, the FCC has initiated a series of proceedings designed to identify additional spectrum that can be repurposed or reallocated and has proposed that Congress give it authority to establish mechanisms to encourage existing licensees, including television broadcasters, to make spectrum available for wireless broadband services.
 In addition, the National Telecommunications and Information Administration, or NTIA, has issued a report identifying 155 MHz of spectrum for fast track evaluation and sets a timetable for making a total of 500 MHz of spectrum available through government coordination and reallocation.
-There is no certainty as to whether or not such additional spectrum will be made available for wireless broadband services, the amount of spectrum that might ultimately be made available, the timing of the auction of any such spectrum, whether Congress will enact legislation regarding spectrum, the likely configuration of any such additional spectrum and conditions that might apply to it, or the usability of any of this spectrum for wireless services competitive with our services or by us.
+There is no certainty as to whether or not such additional spectrum will be made available, the timing of the auction of any such spectrum, whether Congress will enact legislation regarding spectrum, the likely configuration of any such additional spectrum and conditions that might apply to it, or the usability of any of this spectrum for wireless services competitive with our services or by us.